Grokzen/redis-py-cluster/docs/Threads.md

 pipe = r.pipeline(use_threads=False)
 ```

 The later example always overrides if explicitly set.
-Otherwise, it falls back on the value passed to the RedisCluster constructor.
+Otherwise, it falls back on the value passed to the StrictRedisCluster constructor.

 #### Footnote: Gevent
 Python offers something even more lightweight and efficient than threads to perform tasks in parallel: GEVENT.